Codenade/ksp2-inputbinder/README.md

 To change the range of the sliders inside the processor editing menus, open the file `Kerbal Space Program 2/BepInEx/config/inputbinder/inputbinder.cfg` inside a text editor.
 Now change the values after `SliderMin=` and `SliderMax=` to suit your needs.
-Then save the file and restart your game.
+Then save the file and load/reload any input profile.

 ### Adding more actions from the game to Inputbinder